excln/BmsONE/docs/readme_en.txt

 For example, Alt+dragging selects notes only in the current sound channel.
 You can also move notes horizontally by dragging on them, or change their length by Shift+dragging.

+You can play sounds in the current channel at that time while Alt+Right-clicking or Middle-clicking.
+(If you use Mac, Control(not ⌘)+Clicking works as Right-clicking.)

 2.4 Other Features